 - Coloboma size and optic nerve involvement do not necessarily predict poor acuity; patients can have large colobomata with optic nerve involvement and still have near-normal vision and stereopsis.

 - The extent of ocular malformation and the degree of microphthalmia are considerations in estimating the visual prognosis.
 Therefore, in an infant with coloboma, corneal diameter and axial length are useful measurements to aid evaluation of visual potential.

-- Since it is difficult to predict the final visual acuity in an infant with coloboma affecting the posterior eye, some authors consider it important that such children receive careful treatment for refractive errors and possible amblyopia.
+- Since it is difficult to predict the final visual acuity in an infant with coloboma affecting the posterior eye, affected children need careful treatment for refractive errors and possible amblyopia.

 Further reading & references

-- Ocular Coloboma, Online Mendelian Inheritance in Man (OMIM)
+- Coloboma, Ocular, Autosomal Dominant; Online Mendelian Inheritance in Man (OMIM)

 - Lee BJ, Traboulsi EI; Update on the morning glory disc anomaly.
 Ophthalmic Genet.
 2008 Jun;29(2):47-52.